 Support to the Malaysian Intellectual Property Academy and the Philippines Intellectual Property Academy

-EPO Director Jean Michel Zilliox will open proceedings with an overview of the EPO structure and services, followed by IP Key SEA Project Leader Ignacio de Medrano Caballero who will speak on the project’s support for the MyIPO and IPOPHL IP Academies, as well as an upcoming feasibility study for a potential ASEAN IP Academy.
-The agenda over the four days includes detailed presentations on specific services offered by the EUIPO-EPO Academies, approaches for the development of IP courses, as well as a tour of the onsite facilities.
+EPO Director Jean Michel Zilliox opened proceedings with an overview of the EPO structure and services, followed by IP Key SEA Project Leader Ignacio de Medrano Caballero who spoke on the project’s support for the MyIPO and IPOPHL IP Academies, as well as an upcoming feasibility study for a potential ASEAN IP Academy.
+The agenda over the four days included detailed presentations on specific services offered by the EUIPO-EPO Academies, approaches for the development of IP courses, as well as a tour of the onsite facilities.

 IP Academies established by IP Offices conduct onsite and online training courses and offer IP courses on various areas of IP to a range of stakeholders such as officials, enforcement agencies, academia, the business sector, including Micro Small and Medium Enterprises (MSMEs) and consumers.
 They are considered well-tested and crucial infrastructure for the ongoing development of IP knowledge and understanding at a national level.